 I didn't apply through a job board.
 I never sent a CV through a careers page.
 The conference talk was the application.
 The interview process was a formality on top of conversations that had already established I was the right person for the role.
 If I hadn't given that talk, I wouldn't have the job.

 I was at a marketing meetup in late autumn.
-The kind of event where most people network in a way that's obvious and forced, and I'd mostly given up on those events being useful.
 I'd ended up in a corner of the room with two people I didn't know, one of them the head of marketing at Koala.
-We talked for about thirty minutes.
-Not about jobs, not about hiring.
-Just about a campaign I'd run earlier that year and what I'd learned positioning a B2C ecommerce brand against a much larger competitor.
+We talked for about thirty minutes about a campaign I'd run earlier that year and what I'd learned positioning a B2C ecommerce brand against a much larger competitor.

 We swapped numbers because she said she might want to follow up on something specific from that campaign.
 I didn't expect anything to come of it.